 Deposits are our primary source of funding for our assets.
-We source deposits through clients of Morgan Stanley's Wealth Management business via affiliated entities, as well as through unaffiliated third parties.
-Our deposits are sourced primarily through a "sweep" program whereby certain cash balances associated with affiliate and third-party relationships, such as cash balances in accounts of MSSB and MSPBNA customers, or accounts of third-party customers, are swept into DDAs.
+We source deposits through clients of Morgan Stanley's Wealth Management business via affiliated entities, as well as through unaffiliated third parties, primarily through our Savings and Brokerage sweep programs.
 We also issue time deposits, and accept deposits from the Parent and our affiliates.
 In addition, we have access to funding facilities primarily from the Parent.
 See Note 11 to the financial statements for further information about funding facilities with affiliates.